dwavesystems/dwave-ocean-sdk/examples/and.rst

 ================

-This example solves a simple problem of a Boolean AND gate on a D-Wave system to demonstrate programming the underlying hardware more directly; in particular, :term:`Minor-embedding` a *chain*.
+This example solves a simple problem of a Boolean AND gate on a D-Wave system to demonstrate programming the underlying hardware more directly; in particular, :term:`minor-embedding` a *chain*.

 Other examples demonstrate more advanced steps that are typically needed for solving actual problems.